-Join with WIF members and guests to reflect on what it will take to be catalysts for conversations about race in our community on October 2 at the Goodwill Opportunity Campus.
-Thanks to our event sponsor, Moore & Van Allen!
+On October 2, WIF members and guests gathered to reflect on what it takes to be catalysts for conversations about race in our community at the Goodwill Opportunity Campus.
+Special thanks to our event sponsor, Moore & Van Allen!

 Interested in having the Women’s Impact Fund recognize your business at our events, through our website and in the media?
 Become a WIF Community Partner today!
 Benefits include:

 * Recognition on printed materials, including banners and programs